avaneev/prvhash/README.md

 ## Streamed Hashing ##

-The file `prvhash64s.h` includes a relatively fast streamed hashing function which utilizes a "parallel" PRVHASH arrangement.
+The file `prvhash64s.h` includes a relatively fast streamed hashing function which utilizes a "fused" PRVHASH arrangement.
 Please take a look at the `prvhash64s_oneshot()` function for usage example.
 The `prvhash64s` offers an increased security and hashing speed.